SorenBlattBendtsen/sorenblattbendtsen.github.io/_posts/2023-04-25-final-assignment.md

 # Greater Copenhagen vs Denmark
 Before diving deep into what is happening in Copenhagen, we want to put the development of health and and income into perspective.
 To do so, let's have a comparison over time between the Greater Region of Copenhagen with it's 20 municipalities and Denmark as a whole.
-The story across the entire country is in general a positive one where income has been growing and time spent in the hospital is decreasing
+The story across the entire country is in general a positive one where income has been growing and time spent in the hospital is decreasing.

 ### K-means clustering analysis
+We have performed a K-means clustering algorithm, which is an unsupervised machine learning model, applied to divide data into segments with similar behaviour.
+By doing so, we have found four clusters, which can be seen in the visualization below:

+<embed
+       type="text/html"
+       src="/viz/kmeans.html"
+       width="900"
+       height="450"
+       >

+The clusters are shown on a scatter plot that compares Income and Days in Hospital for the people in Greater Copenhagen and for Denmark as a whole.
+It has been interesting to see, that the clusters are separated almost entirely based on different age groups.

 ### Interactivity
 The following sections will include interactive visualizations where you yourself can drill down into the graph for further investigation.
 You can do so by using the drop down menus as filter and by hovering over the graphs with the mouse for more information.
 However, it is important to mention that you can only apply one drop down filter at a time.
 So if you first make a filter for Gender and then afterwards make a filter for Age, then the Gender filter no longer is applied.
 We invite you to play around with the drop down menus as well as hovering over the bars for more information or highlighting specific time periods.